open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 ### Data set preparation

 Take the ballon dataset as an example, if you are using a custom grayscale image dataset, you can skip this step.

-The processing training of the custom dataset can be found in[Annotation-to-deployment workflow for custom dataset](../user_guides/custom_dataset.md)。
+The processing training of the custom dataset can be found in [Annotation-to-deployment workflow for custom dataset](../user_guides/custom_dataset.md)。

 ```shell
 python tools/misc/download_dataset.py --dataset-name balloon --save-dir projects/single_channel/data --unzip